 Additionally, he negotiated a 6-year, $21,000,000 shoe and apparel agreement with adidas America and administered the Hoosiers’ multi-media partnerships with Learfield Sports and the Big Ten Network.
 During his tenure, Indiana realized a ticket sales revenue increase of 15-percent over annual budgeted projections.

-He arrived at West Point from the University of North Carolina-Charlotte, where he served as the associate athletics director for external affairs and executive director of the athletic foundation.
-Fitzpatrick's work at Charlotte resulted in a 26-percent increase in annual gifts and a 39-percent increase in planned gifts.
+He arrived at West Point from the University of North Carolina-Charlotte, where he served as the associate athletics director for external affairs and executive director of the athletic foundation during the 1998-99 academic year.

 Fitzpatrick was a senior associate athletics director at the University of North Texas from May 1994 to June 1996.
-He was instrumental in UNT's transition from NCAA Division I-AA football to the Big West Conference, and during the 1994 football season, North Texas was one of three programs nationally to have every football game televised in its home market.
-This local television package generated more than $700,000 in corporate sponsorship revenue.
+He was instrumental in UNT's transition from NCAA Division I-AA football to the Big West Conference.

 Fitzpatrick began his athletic administration career as the assistant marketing director at Army before moving on to Virginia Commonwealth as the director of marketing and Ticket Sales (1984-87) and Assistant Athletics Director for Marketing and Public Relations from 1987-92.